 |Display name||The name that has been configured on the participant's endpoint.|

 |System location||The system location of the Conferencing Node to which the endpoint is connected.
 However, when the participant is connected to a Proxying Edge Node, this is the location of the Transcoding Conferencing Node that is processing the conference media for this participant.|

 Guest indicates that the participant accessed the conference using the Guest PIN.

 For more information, see About PINs, Hosts and Guests.

-The Backplane history section provides information about the media streams being transmitted between Conferencing Nodes for the selected conference.
-Backplane links are unidirectional, so for a conference involving two Conferencing Nodes there will be two backplane links: one from node A to node B, and another from node B to node A.
+The Backplanes section provides information about the media streams being transmitted between Transcoding Conferencing Nodes for the selected conference.
+Backplane links are unidirectional, so for a conference involving two transcoding nodes there will be two backplane links: one from node A to node B, and another from node B to node A.